merenlab/merenlab.org/courses/ITPOS/index.md

 After each lecture, the attendees will be given **suggested readings** from the recent literature that covers relevant topics and/or their real-world applications to contemporary questions in marine microbiology, oceanography, marine conservation, and beyond.

 Please note that **preparation** and **participation** will play a key role in your success.
-For an effective learning experience please consider (1) taking a brief look at the suggested reading material of a given week in the course plan *before* coming to the lecture to familiarize yourself with the topic through online resources (~1 hour of study), (2) participate the lecture actively by asking questions and attending discussions, and (3) read the suggested material carefully soon after the lecture (~3 hours of study).
+For an effective learning experience please consider (1) taking a brief look at the suggested reading material of a given week in the course plan *before* coming to the lecture to familiarize yourself with the topic through online resources (~1 hour of study), (2) participate in the lecture actively by asking questions and attending discussions, and (3) read the suggested material carefully soon after the lecture (~3 hours of study).

 ### Suggested Readings: Sentence Highlights